 To cultivate wheatgrass, 600 grams of wheat seeds along with rectangular plastic trays were purchased from the local market in Dediapada.
 Red soil and cow dung manure were also collected from nearby areas for use as a growing medium.
 Before soaking, the wheat seeds were washed thoroughly with tap water three to four times.
 Following this, the seeds were soaked in water containing one tablespoon of baking powder for a period of 18 hours, following the method described by Singhal Ashish et al. (2012).
 After soaking, the seeds were drained and allowed to rest for another 18 hours, during which sprouting was observed.
 For preparing the trays, red soil and cow dung manure were mixed in a 2:1 ratio.
 The sprouted seeds were then evenly distributed across the surface of the prepared soil in both trays, ensuring minimal overlapping and maintaining close but separate placement to promote uniform growth.

-Sowing Methods
+Sowing

 The sowing process was carried out in five steps: